dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 If the target .NET application has been configured Diagnostic Ports configured to suspend with `DOTNET_DiagnosticPorts` or `DOTNET_DefaultDiagnosticPortSuspend` has been set to `1` (`0` is the default value), then the runtime will pause during `EEStartupHelper` in `ceemain.cpp` and wait for an event to be set.
 (See [Diagnostic Ports](#diagnostic-ports) for more details)

 The `ResumeRuntime` command sets the necessary event to resume runtime startup.
-If the .NET application _has not_ been configured to with Diagnostics Monitor Address or the runtime has _already_ been resumed, this command is a no-op.
+If the .NET application *has not* been configured to with Diagnostics Monitor Address or the runtime has *already* been resumed, this command is a no-op.

-In the event of an [error](#Errors), the runtime will attempt to send an error message and subsequently close the connection.
+In the event of an [error](#errors), the runtime will attempt to send an error message and subsequently close the connection.

-#### Inputs:
+#### Inputs

 Header: `{ Magic; Size; 0x0401; 0x0000 }`

 There is no payload.

-#### Returns (as an IPC Message Payload):
+#### Returns (as an IPC Message Payload)

 Header: `{ Magic; size; 0xFF00; 0x0000; }`